ToniGar20/google-trends-python/README.md

     python script-name.py

-CSV file with trends data will be downloaded as ``results.csv`` at the folder of execution of the script.
+CSV file with trends data will be downloaded as ``script-name-results.csv`` at the folder of execution of the script.

 ## API